barbeque/family-basic-tape-utilities/README.md

 ## Games
 Games have been tested on MAME, as well as real Family BASIC hardware.

 To run on MAME, start MAME in Famicom mode with the _Family BASIC v2.1a_ ROM loaded and the keyboard expansion attached.

+To get past the initial "what's your name?" screen in v2.1a, hold the `T` key at startup.
+This should take you right to a menu where you can choose between Game BASIC and the BG Editor.
+Select Game BASIC.

-Then add the WAV under File Manager.
+Now, hit TAB to open the MAME OSD menu, and add the WAV under File Manager.

 Return to Family BASIC, and type `LOAD` and hit return.
 Open the MAME menu again and use the Tape Control menu to start playing the tape.
 Return to Family BASIC.
 After a few seconds, you should see `LOADING` and then `OK` appear.
 Type `RUN` and hit return to start the game.